ajandris/candlemania/README.md

 ## Users

-There are four categories of users: a visitor, a registered user, an admin and a superuser.
+There are four categories of users: a visitor, a registered user, an editor and a superuser.

-A **visitor** can browse products and view each product's details.
+A **visitor** can browse approved blogs and comments.

-A **registered user** can do everything a visitor can and add, edit, and delete its blogs.
+A **registered user** can do everything a visitor can and add, edit, and delete its blogs and approve and delete other user comments to its blog.

 An **editor** can accept blogs.